 #1: Insecure PHI Storage

-With PHI security being a primary focus in HIPAA, appropriate safeguards like access controls and encryption must be implemented.
+PHI security is the primary focus in HIPAA.
+Moreover, there need to be appropriate safeguards like access controls and encryption implemented.

 - $16,000,000 for Anthem Inc. in 2018